Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/small-roots/LowEntropy-HCMUSCTF2025.md

 assert q1 == r1*x1 + s1*x2
 assert q2 == r2*x1 + s2*x2

-# you can use crt to constuct bigger coefficients:
+# you can use crt to construct bigger coefficients:
 a1 = crt([r1, r2], [n1, n2])
 a2 = crt([s1, s2], [n1, n2])
 assert (a1*x1 + a2*x2) % (q1*q2) == 0